 A six year old + a car crash + 2 months in a coma = a fake Bestselling Novel

-The fake bestselling novel of the moment has been written by a six year old boy, ladies and gentlemen!
+The fake bestselling novel of the moment has been written by a six-year-old boy, ladies and gentlemen!
 The teenager, Alex Malarkey, who has been through a car accident that has left him paralyzed, elaborates on his two months spent in a deep coma.
 While the entire nation was touched by this testimony, the writer recently admitted that the entire story was a lie.
 Yes, you heard it right the first time!
 The scandal is generating a lot of critics, urging the publisher, Tyndale House, to pull out all the existing copies from the stores.
-Ourpastime.com investigated on the topic to shed some light on this unbelievable turn of event!
+Ourpastime.com investigated the topic to shed some light on this unbelievable turn of events!

 The little boy’s story…